The Petit Lenormand deck is available now. Limited stock

 Heavy financial worries fuel anxious discussions and catastrophic scenarios.

 On the financial side, this combination can speak of overwhelming debt, heavy procedures, significant losses, or burdens that have become difficult to bear.
-Birds then represent phone calls to the bank, calls to organizations, exchanges with family or partners to find solutions.
-Cross marks the dimension of trial: one feels judged, trapped, forced to face sometimes long-standing consequences.
-The essence of Birds emphasizes the words that feed the fear of losing everything, the endless calculations, the dark projections.
-Heart suggests that there is also a strong attachment behind these stakes: protecting one's family, honoring a promise, saving a cherished project, maintaining a form of dignity.
+Birds then represent phone calls to the bank, calls to organizations, and exchanges with family or partners to find solutions.
+Cross marks the dimension of trial: one feels judged, trapped, and forced to face sometimes long-standing consequences.
+The essence of Birds emphasizes the words that feed the fear of losing everything, the endless calculations, and the dark projections.
+Heart suggests that there is also a strong attachment behind these stakes: protecting one's family, honoring a promise, saving a cherished project, and maintaining a form of dignity.
 The way of talking about money here often reveals the depth of the emotional bond to the people or dreams one seeks to preserve.

 Health and energy